raja-ravi-prakash/Maybe-Painter/README.md

 # Maybe-Painter

-Just a website which has UI to draw rectangles an drag them.
+Just a website which has UI to draw rectangles and drag them.